-Why consider treatment for suicidal ideation at Covington Behavioral Health Hospital in St. Tammany Parish
+Why consider treatment for suicidal ideation at Covington Behavioral Health in St. Tammany Parish

-Types of suicidal ideation treatment offered at Covington Behavioral Health Hospital in St. Tammany Parish
+Types of suicidal ideation treatment offered at Covington Behavioral Health in St. Tammany Parish

-At Covington Behavioral Health Hospital, care for men and women who have been struggling with suicidal ideation is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
+At Covington Behavioral Health, care for people who have been struggling with suicidal ideation is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
 Among the members of our center’s staff who have specialized training are our full-time staff dietitian, social workers who are certified in gerontology, and physicians certified in forensic psychiatry and addictionology.

 Medication management: Some individuals who have been experiencing suicidal ideation may benefit from having certain prescription medications incorporated into their treatment plans at our center.
 Covington patients who meet this description will have the opportunity to meet with our psychiatrist and nursing staff on a regular basis to receive medication management services.